Tempora: Characterising the Time-Contingent Utility of Online Test-Time Adaptation: Introduction

-\textbf{Contributions.} We reveal three findings by evaluating seven well-known Fully TTA methods across 16 temporal scenarios on the 15 shifts of ImageNet-C with ResNet-50\footnote{We use this conventional, episodic TTA benchmark to enable direct comparison with prior works.
-However, Tempora extends readily to other architectures and datasets.}: \begin{itemize} \item \textit{Rank instability.} The method deemed optimal under offline evaluation frequently underperforms under temporal pressure (Fig.~\ref{fig:tempora-summary}).
-Of 240 temporal evaluations, the clear offline winner, ETA~\cite{niu2023towards}, \underline{loses} in 99 cases (41.2\%) and yields 19.3\% utility on average to the winner.
-Practitioners and researchers cannot select a TTA method based solely on offline accuracy, yet current state-of-the-art method papers report only this \cite{neotta, niu2025selfbootstrapping}; evaluation must also occur under temporal scenarios.
+\textbf{Persistence of rank instability and implications.} We apply Tempora to nine Fully TTA methods across 16 temporal scenarios on the 15 corruptions of ImageNet-C with ResNet-50\footnote{We use this conventional, episodic TTA benchmark to enable direct comparison with prior works.
+However, Tempora applies readily to other architectures, datasets, and hardware platforms.
+We show that our conclusions generalise to an extended evaluation suite, including ViT-B/16 on ImageNet-C/R/V2, in Appendix~\ref{appendix:extended-results}.}.
+We observe that \textit{rank instability}, where offline rankings fail to predict rankings under temporal pressure, persists across a wider and more physically interpretable taxonomy of deployment constraints than previously reported by \citet{pmlr-v235-alfarra24a}.
+Of 240 temporal evaluations, the majority offline winner, CMF~\cite{lee2024continual}, \underline{loses} in 211 cases (87.9\%) and yields 15\% utility on average to the winner.
+Rank instability varies across corruption types and increases with temporal pressure (\cref{subsection:rank-instability}).
+These trends and the observed failure modes inform three necessary properties for deployable adaptation that current methods lack (\cref{subsection:trade-offs}): compute allocation conditioned on the difficulty of the input shift, time-aware scaling that bounds response delay, and anytime performance so elapsed overhead yields gains over not adapting at all.